Rbfinch/grepq/paper/paper.md

 # Implementation

-*grepq* is implemented in Rust, a systems programming language known for its safety features, which help prevent common programming errors such as null pointer dereferences and buffer overflows.
-These features make Rust an ideal choice for implementing a tool like *grepq*, which needs to be fast, efficient, and reliable.

-Furthermore, *grepq* obtains its performance and reliability, in part, by using the *seq_io* [@seq_io] and *regex* [@regex] libraries.
+*grepq* obtains its performance and reliability, in part, by using the *seq_io* [@seq_io] and *regex* [@regex] libraries.
 The *seq_io* library is a well-tested library for parsing FASTQ files, designed to be fast and efficient, and which includes a module for parallel processing of FASTQ records through multi-threading.
 The *regex* library is designed to work with regular expressions and sets of regular expressions, and is known to be one of the fastest regular expression libraries currently available [@rebar].
 The *regex* library supports Perl-like regular expressions without look-around or backreferences (documented at <https://docs.rs/regex/1.*/regex/#syntax>).

-Further performance gains were obtained by:

-- use of the *RegexSet* struct from the *regex* library to match multiple regular expressions against a sequence in a single pass, rather than matching each regular expression individually (the *RegexSet* is created and compiled once before entering any loop that processes the FASTQ records, avoiding the overhead of recompiling the regular expressions for each record)
-- multi-threading to process the records within an input FASTQ file in parallel through use of multiple CPU cores
-- use of the *zlib-ng* backend to the *flate2* library to read and write gzip-compressed FASTQ files, which is faster than the default *miniz_oxide* backend
-- use of an optimised global memory allocator (the *mimalloc* library [@mimalloc]) to reduce memory fragmentation and improve memory allocation and deallocation performance
-- buffer reuse to reduce the number of memory allocations and deallocations
-- use of byte slices to avoid the overhead of converting to and from string types
-- in-lining of performance-critical functions
-- use of the *write_all* I/O operation that ensures the data is written in one go, rather than writing data in smaller chunks

-\newpage

 # Feature set

-*grepq* has the following features:

 - support for presence and absence (inverted) matching of a set of regular expressions
 - IUPAC ambiguity code support (N, R, Y, etc.)